mikkurogue/dagger/README.md

  - authenticate with azure repo
  - pull azure repo into target directory
  - Bash support (dynamic options like removing oh my zsh when bash is selected)
+ - Check if homebrew is installed - if not then install it first from the script and add the .zshrc options

 ## How to install